Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/09-Pitfalls-Challenges/Lesson9.md

 - **Priority Inversion**
 2. Identify and describe how to use __*dispatch barriers*__ to alleviate issues caused by locks and semaphores

-## Initial Exercise (15 min)

-Review each other's solution for the homework.

 ## Race conditions